-10. Parliament House will:
+10.Parllament House will:

-Ensure compliance with The Staff Employed Under the Parliament (Joint Services) Act 1985 and other applicable legislation; with applicable industrial instruments (enterprise agreements and awards) made under the Fair Work Act 1994 and with relevant Commissioner's determinations or guidelines including:
+Ensure compliance with the applicable industrial instruments (enterprise agreements and awards) and the relevant Commissioner's determinations or guidelines including:

 - 10.1 Consult with employees and employee associations about the process for management of excess employees; - 10.2 Invite relevant employee associations to provide feedback on the compliance with the objectives of this Appendix including the processes and obligations; - 10.3 Ensure that in any functional area under consideration of review/realignment/restructure/reorganisation (however described) all statements of duties being undertaken are up to date and approved. - 10.4 Ensure that the use of term contract and labour hire staff is reduced wherever possible. - 10.5 Provide pre-publication access to an electronic jobs vacancy facility (e.g. iworkfor.sa.gov.au) for both excess employees and their case manager to assist in identifying excess employees access suitable alternative duties roles in a more timely manner. - 10.6 Provide oversight of the case management system for redeployees.